 An elegant and physically insightful solution to this problem is the adjoint method.
 It allows us to compute the derivative with respect to the parameters by combining the synthetic forward wavefield and an adjoint wavefield governed by a set of adjoint equations and adjoint subsidiary conditions.
 This concept was introduced by Tarantola (1984, 1988) into the field of seismology.
-It forms the basis of numerical studies by Gauthier et. al (1986) and applications to the inversion for 1-D and 2-D structure from marine reflection seismograms (Crase et al., 1990; Igel et al., 1996).
+It forms the basis of numerical studies by Gauthier et al. (1986) and applications to the inversion for 1-D and 2-D structure from marine reflection seismograms (Crase et al., 1990; Igel et al., 1996).
 Recently, the adjoint method was used in the context of finite-frequency traveltime kernels (Tromp et al., 2005).
 One of the principal characteristics of the adjoint problem in seismology is time reversal, meaning that the adjoint problem consists of a propagation of the observed waveform residuals backward in time and from the receiver to the source.
-Time reversals are relatively common in geophysics and in particular in the field of reverse-time migration (e.g. Baysal, 1983).
-This technique however, focusses only on the imaging of structures that, for a given seismic signal frequency, appear as a discontinuity.
-Moreover, reverse-time migration suffers from two significant deficiencies: it applies the acoustic approximation and unphysical variants of the wave equation; thus, for example, it neglects radiation patterns of both the field emitted by the source and the secondary field set off by a perturbation in density or elastic parameters.
-Adjoint problems have already been used in other branches of the earth sciences such as meteorology (Talagrand & Courtier, 1987) and geodynamics (Bunge et al., 2003).
-Even though the principal ideas are identical, the differences between the physics of the Navier-Stokes equations and the wave equation renders a one-to-one translation of methods from geodynamics to seismology impossible.
+Time reversals are relatively common in physics and in particular in the fields of reverse acoustics (e.g. Fink, 1999) and reverse-time migration (e.g. Baysal, 1983).
+The latter technique however, focusses only on the imaging of structures that, for a given seismic signal frequency, appear as a discontinuity.
+Moreover, reverse-time migration applies the acoustic approximation.
+It therefore neglects radiation patterns of both the field emitted by the source and the secondary field set off by a perturbation in density or elastic parameters.
+Adjoint problems have already been used in other branches of the earth sciences such as meteorology (Talagrand and Courtier, 1987) and geodynamics (Bunge et al., 2003).
+Even though the principal ideas are identical, the differences between the physics of the Navier- Stokes equations and the wave equation renders a one-to-one translation of methods from geodynamics to seismology impossible.

 In the present paper we derive the adjoint problem for the case of a simple two-dimensional scalar wave equation and a least squares objective function.
-Based on this example we introduce a formalism that allows to generalise the adjoint method to arbitrary differential operators and objective functions.
+Based on this example we introduce a formalism that allows us to generalise the adjoint method to arbitrary differential operators and objective functions.
 The derivatives of the objective functions are exact.
-Moreover, it becomes clear that it is possible to extend the method to non-linear equations and to compute wave field Jacobians by simply choosing specific objective functions.
+Moreover, it becomes clear that it is possible to extend the method to non-linear equations and to compute Jacobians by simply choosing specific objective functions.
 As an application relevant for seismology, we consider the anisotropic wave equation with attenuation.
 The resulting adjoint problem coincides with the one found by Tarantola (1988), which demonstrates the consistency of our approach.

-The results presented in this paper form the basis of a second paper on the adjoint method in seismology.
+The results presented in this paper form the basis of a second paper on the adjoint method in seismology (Fichtner et al., 2006).
 The theory introduced in the following sections will there be used in order to deduce expressions for waveform sensitivity kernels and information about the physical meaning of the first derivative.
 A waveform inversion procedure applicable on continental or global scales is the long-term objective to which this study hopes to contribute.

-2 Preliminaries
+2. Preliminaries